-Written by our Chief Inspector Andrea Lewis.
+This piece was written by our Chief Inspector, Andrea Lewis.

 RSPCA inspectors and rescue officers are at the frontline of animal welfare.
 We see neglect and abuse far too often.

 As RSPCA South Australia’s Chief Inspector, my job can be incredibly rewarding.
 But on days like this, it can feel like we have Adelaide’s toughest job.

 A phone call from the emergency vet: a cat seized by an Inspector yesterday.
 It hasn’t eaten for 5 days.
 It’s emaciated, very dehydrated, and is having trouble breathing.
 It needs blood tests and x-rays, oxygen therapy, chest drains, and a drip to combat dehydration.
 Its chances aren’t good…

 Another phone call: a truck transporting chickens has been involved in a roll-over accident, and some of them are injured or deceased.
 I instruct our Rescue team to provide as much support as we can to SAPOL who attend the scene.